pantheon-systems/terminus-build-tools-plugin/README.md

 ## Setup

 It is recommended that you use one of the provided example projects as a template when creating a new project.
-All of the example projects have been update to use Terminus 2 and the unstable Build Tools 2.x release.
+All of the example projects have been updated to use Terminus 2 and the unstable Build Tools 2.x release.

 The standard example repositories are each assigned an abbreviation, as shown below: